learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/arrays/README.md

 + The web is made up of data.
 Without it, you wouldn't know who your Facebook friends are or how many likes you got on an Instagram post.
 With all this data, it's important to be able to organize it efficiently so that we can easily make changes to data sets.
 That's why arrays are so valuable.
 Even the most complex applications rely on these structures at times to organize the information in their codebase.

 ### Hints and Hurdles
++ Students confuse the `[]` notation for arrays and hashes with `()` used in method arguments.
 + Another way to think about an array is like taking a bunch of sheets of paper floating around and put them into a binder, with a page number on the bottom of each.
 + Pill box with all your pills for Monday, Tues, Wed, etc. Each day in the pill box is one index in an array
++ Nested Data structures are a "nice to have".
+Don't feel pressure to cram that into today.
+It's more important that students feel comfortable creating, retrieving data from, and manipulating basic arrays and hashes.

 ### Additional Media
 + [Here](http://bethannezink.GitHub.io/We-Can-Work-It-Out/) is a fun blog post explaining Ruby data structures using the Beatles.